-As people from diverse backgrounds interact, their collective knowledge, experiences, and perspectives spark new ideas and innovation and create a positive cycle that attracts new talent and investment.
+As people from diverse backgrounds interact, their collective knowledge, experiences, and perspectives spark new ideas and innovation\ and create a positive cycle that attracts new talent and investment.
 By embracing and respecting differences and inspiring one another in a positive way, we turn differences into a strength.
-This ensures that everyone, regardless of background, has opportunities to grow and from the city's diversity, and ultimately paves the way for a vision of "inclusive growth" that enables the entire region to thrive.
+This ensures that everyone, regardless of background, has opportunities to grow and from the city's diversity, and ultimately paves the way for a vision of "inclusive growth\" that enables entire communities to thrive.

-After the Great East Japan Earthquake, Sendai and the Tohoku region witnessed a surge in entrepreneurship inspired by a desire to help others and contribute to local communities.
-To support this movement, Sendai City launched the startup support center, "ASSISTA."
-As the entrepreneurial landscape has expanded and evolved, initiatives such as the "SENDAI Global Startup Campus," a program for developing global talent that will drive the next generation of innovation, and "Sendai Startup Studio," a one-stop support hub, have been introduced.
+After the Great East Japan Earthquake\, Sendai and the Tohoku region witnessed a surge in entrepreneurship inspired by a desire to help others and contribute to the community.
+To support this movement, the city launched the startup support center, "ASSISTA."
+As the entrepreneurial landscape has expanded and evolved, initiatives such as the "SENDAI Global Startup Campus\," a program for developing global talent\ who will drive the next generation of innovation\, and "Sendai Startup Studio," a one-stop support hub, have been introduced.
 The city is also collaborating with local residents to create vibrant interactive spaces in the city center where people from all walks of life can interact, such as by reimagining the future of public spaces near Aobadori Station and the redevelopment of Kotodai Park and Jozenji-dori Avenue.
-Sendai City is also engaged in co-creation projects between industry, academia, and the government with the Consortium for the Sendai-City x Tohoku University Smart-Frontier.
+Sendai City is also engaged in cocreation projects between industry, academia, and the government with the Consortium for the Sendai-City x Tohoku University Smart-Frontier\.